-Don’t ignore your business credit reports from major commercial credit bureaus like Equifax, Dun & Bradstreet, and Experian.
-Although it is not possible to revive the credit report from these three for free, it is worth an investment to make if you desperately want a loan for your business to thrive and grow.
-Once you secure these reports, go through them and verify if all the accounts mentioned are yours, they are all up-to-date, and shows correct information about your business, especially how long the business is around.
-All these are crucial information and any errors can affect your credit report badly which means there are chances your loan application can get rejected.
+Don’t ignore your business credit reports from major commercial bureaus like Equifax, Dun & Bradstreet, and Experian.
+Although it is not possible to revive the report from these three for free, it is worth an investment to make if you desperately want a loan for your business to thrive and grow.
+Once you secure these reports, go through them and verify if all the accounts mentioned are yours, they are all up-to-date, and show correct information about your company, especially how long it has been around.
+All these are crucial information and any errors can affect your report badly which means there are chances your loan application can get rejected.

-Having a business credit in place is important.
-Remember, you are not doing any favours to your business by relying on your personal money to fund your business.
+Having business credit in place is important.
+Remember, you are not doing any favors to your company by relying on your personal money to fund your needs.
 If you have not done it already, you still have time to do so.
-Start by opening a bank account under the name of your business and use it for all your business transactions.
-Why to do so?
-Well, you get double benefits!
+Start by opening a bank account under the name of your company and use it for all your business transactions.
+Why do so?
+Well, you get double the benefits!
 You get an Employee Identification Number which helps to get a loan approved easily and of course, your bookkeeping becomes super easy.

-Using too much credit is not good just as not using enough credits to get your loan application approved.
-It doesn’t matter whether you are paying your bills on time or paying your credit card balance in full each month if you are using too much of your credits.
-Credit utilization is a thoughtful act and is one of the many factors that is considered by credit bureaus when determining your credit score.
-Ideally, it should be down to 30% before your credit card statement date.
+Using too much credit is not good just as not using enough to get your loan application approved.
+It doesn’t matter whether you are paying your bills on time or paying your card balance in full each month if you are using too much of your line.
+Credit utilization is a thoughtful act and is one of the many factors that are considered by bureaus when determining your score.
+Ideally, it should be down to 30% before your statement date.
 You need to ensure that the average daily balance is based on a lower amount.

 However, there is a way out.
-Before you cross your last date of payment, get in touch with your creditor and negotiate for a new date and not to report the overdue payment.
-If your past record of on-time payment is good, chances are they will favor you.
+Before you cross your last date of payment, get in touch with your creditor and negotiate for a new date and not report the overdue payment.
+If your past record of on-time payments is good, chances are they will favor you.

-Maintaining good credit is not only important it is hard too.
-But if you are consistent, take it seriously, and consistent with good business practices, your business credit score will be in your favour and help you qualify for your small business loan.
+Maintaining good business credit is not only important it is hard too.
+But if you are consistent, take it seriously, and are consistent with good practices, your score will be in your favor and help you qualify for your loan.